"Kids React to... Websites! This episode: TV Tropes!"

 Don got the "Bad Ass" overlay when asked what he would have said to someone in the past who predicted that computer-generated Vocaloid music would fill a stadium.
 His answer?
 "I would have said, 'Go f*ck yourself.'"

 In "Elders React to Eyeball Licking", Rock was deemed a bad ass after saying that if he caught some guy licking his granddaughter's eyeball, he'd threaten him with a shotgun.

 Bill received this overlay in "Elders React to Hunger Games: Catching Fire" by saying he'd win by starting off nice to the other competitors but he'd also be prepared to kill them.
 When Benny asked him if was ready to kill himself and Rafi, Bill replied, "Pretty much," and laughed about it.

-Naturally, Maisie Williams got the "BAD ASS" overlay when asked how Arya Stark would react to a demonic baby in "Teens React to Devil Baby Attack".
+Naturally, Maisie Williams got the "BAD ASS" overlay when asked how Arya Stark (her character on Game of Thrones) would react to a demonic baby in "Teens React to Devil Baby Attack".

 Maisie: "She would just decapitate it.
 It'd be, like, quick reactions, like BOOM!
 STAB!"

 Even Justine Ezarik (iJustine), generally considered to be one of the cheeriest and happiest of the YouTubers, got this overlay when she was asked how'd she react to being a photobombed news reporter by replying that she would throw him on the ground by the neck.